AdamKirby07/PNP-CAM/README.md

 # PNP-CAM

-This repository contains the fully open-source design for a Boston camera assembly, specifically designed for a pick-and-place machine.
+This repository contains the fully open-source design for a bottom camera assembly, specifically designed for a pick-and-place machine.
 The assembly features a **compact plastic enclosure**, available on AliExpress, that houses a **camera module** mounted on a custom circuit board integrated into the lid.

 The custom circuit board includes **strategically placed LEDs** and a **terminal on the bottom**, ensuring optimal illumination and precise visual quality from the camera.
 The camera is securely mounted inside the enclosure, extending through an opening to maintain a precise and reliable fit.